linxuanm/donkey/docs/introduction.rst

 1. Code editor.
 This is where code is written.
 2. Program output.
 The output of the program will be displayed here when the program is executed.
 3. Debugging output.
-The content of all variables will be dumped here after a breakpoint is hit (:ref:`debugging`)
+The content of all variables will be dumped here after a breakpoint is hit (:ref:`debugging`).

 Press the play button in the middle to execute the code.